 If you want to hire quota-busting salespeople, you must use a structured interview.
 In a structured interview, you ask the same specific questions of each candidate in the same order.

 With this type of questioning, you reduce your interview bias and focus more on questions related o the applicant’s job-related skills.
 You should also develop a score for the range of answers to each question.
-By scoring typical answers in advance, you minimize the chance for “false” answers
+By scoring typical responses in advance, you minimize the chance for “false” answers.

-For a complete description on how to conduct a structured interview, get a free copy of our Hiring Guide.
+For a complete description of conducting a structured interview, get a free copy of our Hiring Guide.

 If you hear the same answers from all applicants, you are not asking probing questions.
-You want to ask questions that really allow you to get to know the candidate.
-We believe that Grit is a very good indicator of sales success.
+You want to ask questions that allow you to get to know the candidate.
+We believe that Grit is a perfect indicator of sales success.

 Here is an example of a Grit-related question:

-For more examples of Grit questions for salespeople and a sample scorecard, request a free copy of our Guide to Grit Questions for Interviewing Sales Candidates.
+For more examples of Grit questions for salespeople and a sample scorecard, request a free copy of our Guide to Interview Sales Candidates.

 Glassdoor reports that candidates typically reject job offers for three reasons:

 - Your salary and benefits are not competitive – Make sure you know the standard salary and benefits package for your industry.
 If you do not meet the standard, you will need to work very hard to sell your company to candidates.

 - Your firm has bad online reviews online – Job applicants will research potential employers.
 Great sales candidates will pass on the posting if posts on job websites (such as Glassdoor) are consistently negative.
 The best folks have many options, so monitor how people talk about your company.
 It would be best if you watched the online comments about your workplace.
-If the negative reviews are accurate, you should try to fix the problem and own it with applicants.
+If the negative reviews are accurate, you should fix the problem and own it with applicants.
 You can visit this link to learn more about how to respond to bad Glassdoor reviews.

-- Your hiring process is a poor experience for applicants – Take care to make a good first impression.
+- Your hiring process is a poor experience for applicants – Take care to make an excellent first impression.
 Keep applicants in the loop and explain your process and next steps.
-If you promise a response on 2 days, make that happen.
+If you promise a response in 2 days, make that happen.
 Get feedback and make corrections if you are concerned that applicants are turning you down due to a flawed selection process.

 You can also get a free guide from Glassdoor on closing job candidates at this link.

-A successful onboarding program reduces attrition of your new hires.
+A successful onboarding program reduces the attrition of your new hires.

 In a good onboarding program for new sales hires, you prepare your sales recruits with the knowledge, skills, and tools to succeed in sales at your company, even if they have similar industry and product experience!